Denied! The 10 Longest Stanley Cup Title Droughts in NHL History

 The National Hockey League gets a bad rep for allowing so many teams to qualify for the playoffs, but the thing is this — it’s still really, really hard to make it through the playoffs and all the way to a Stanley Cup title.
 That’s especially true for these ten franchises, each of which has not taken home Lord Stanley’s trophy in a long, long time (some of them never).
-The season drought totals below are correct as of the start of the NHL’s abbreviated 2012-13 regular season.
+The season drought totals below are correct as of the start of the NHL’s 2014-15 Stanley Cup playoffs.
 (See also: The 10 longest title droughts in NBA history.)

 The Sharks joined the NHL one season before the Senators, and have yet to even make it to the Cup Finals.
 The closest they’ve come was in 2003-04, when they lost the Western Conference Finals in six games to the Calgary Flames.

 Other than the dream season of 2005-06 — when the Oilers took the Carolina Hurricanes to the seventh game of the Cup Finals — Edmonton has typically either failed to qualify for the postseason or been eliminated in the first round.
-The 2011-12 season marks the sixth consecutive campaign without a trip to the playoffs for the Oilers, the second-longest active streak in hockey.
+The 2012-13 season marked the seventh consecutive campaign without a trip to the playoffs for the Oilers, the longest active streak in hockey.

 I vaguely remember the Flames’ Cup-winning 1988-89 campaign, and that goaltender Mike Vernon was really good.
 But after beating the Canadiens in six games for their only title to date, it’s been a bit of a slog for Calgary.
 They failed to make the playoffs for seven straight seasons (1996-97 through 2002-03), but then made a miracle run through the playoffs in 2003-04, losing the Cup finals in seven to the Tampa Bay Lightning.
 That run also contained the only playoff series wins for the franchise since 1989.
 Ouch.